csinva/csinva.github.io/_notes/neuro/neural_comp.md

 {:toc}
 ---

-- website: redwood website
 - convs are organized spatially
-- could do transform so that have spetial convs that are organized spatially, orientation based, frequency based
+- could do transform so that have spatial convs that are organized spatially, orientation based, frequency based
-- projects
-  - 5 page report
-  - pres last day (oral pres - 10 min or poster) will go all day
-  - should be new, different

 # introduction